AshuraKatsuki/TransferEdu/README.md

-Tạo các input để tập trung vào chuyên ngành nhất định Tạo input để chỉnh sửa ngôn ngữ
+NOTE:
+Create inputs to focus on a specific specialization Create inputs to edit the language
-Tạo giao diện - Streamlit, Kuro.dev
+Create interfaces - Streamlit, Kuro.dev
-Tìm hiểu Gen video bài giảng
+Learn about Gen video lectures
-Tìm hiểu về model whisper, để thao tác với nội dung Video
+Learn about the whisper model to manipulate video content.